docksal/docksal/docs/drupal-settings.md

 <a name="reverse-proxy"></a>
 ## Reverse proxy settings (**optional**)

-In some cases you need to let Drupal know if HTTPS is used.
+In some cases you have to let Drupal know if HTTPS is used.
 Add the following lines to `settings.php`:

 **Drupal 7**